awhitehouse104/audio-player-demo-api/README.md

 - additional layers/abstractions as site grows, config directory as opposed to single file, for instance
 - websockets to show what others are listening to (would probably do this when building the frontend)
 - unit tests
+- use of environment variables to configure port, production mode, etc